viet34tqc/notebook/nextjs.md

 ### Server-side rendering

-The HTML gets generated on every request.
+The HTML output of React components gets generated on every request.
 This is used when you have a data that needs to be fresh at every request.
 The server will fetch the data, render the HTML and returns to the user.

 Pros: